imsdev/ims-devops-zosmf-catalog-managedacb/README.md

 ## Overview

-With the IMS catalog and managed ACBs workflow you can rapidly provision the catalog with [managed ACBs](https://www.ibm.com/support/knowledgecenter/en/SSEPH2_14.1.0/com.ibm.ims14.doc.sdg/ims_catalog_acb_mgmt.htm) using the IBM® z/OS® Management Facility (z/OSMF).
+With the IMS catalog with managed ACBs workflow you can rapidly provision the catalog with [managed ACBs](https://www.ibm.com/support/knowledgecenter/en/SSEPH2_14.1.0/com.ibm.ims14.doc.sdg/ims_catalog_acb_mgmt.htm) using the IBM® z/OS® Management Facility (z/OSMF).

 IMS can manage the runtime application control blocks (ACBs) for databases and program views for you.
 When IMS manages ACBs, IMS no longer requires DBD, PSB, and ACB libraries